The Complete Guide to Hvar Island, Croatia

 Mline- Paklinski Islands

-Offers: playground, sports terrains, bar, restaurant, ice cream stand
+Offers: playground, bar, restaurant, ice cream stand, sports courts

 Palmižana- Paklinski Islands